 Gona is best known for archaeological sites that contain the oldest evidence for stone tools in the world, however there is also a rich hominid fossil record that spans the late Miocene through the Pleistocene.
 In addition to paleoanthropological, archaeological, and paleontological resources, Gona contains an excellent sedimentary archive of >6 million years of environmental change in an active rift basin.

 I have worked as geologist on the Gona Research Project since 2001.
 My work at Gona includes stratigraphy, mapping, and isotopic studies of soil carbonates, fossil teeth and mollusks.
 These studies are part of an initiative to build a complete paleoenvironmental story at Gona, that provides an environmental context for human evolution and an anchor point for characterizing local terrestrial responses to regional climate change in eastern Africa since the late Miocene.
-My work at Gona is primarily in collaboration with Sileshi Semaw, Scott Simpson, Dan Peppe, Jay Quade and Stephen Frost, although there are many other scientists who contribute to the research at Gona.
+My work at Gona is primarily in collaboration with Sileshi Semaw, Scott Simpson, Jay Quade, Gary Stinchomb, Dan Peppe and Stephen Frost, although there are many other scientists who contribute to the research at Gona.
 All of our work is done with the help of the Afar people.
-The work was recently funded by the National Geographic Society.

 Turkana Basin, Kenya